 - 4. Create a folder on your removable disk (D:) which could be named TXTemp: D:\TXTemp.
-Create a subfolder to TXTemp named Docs: D:\TXTemp\Docs. - 5.
-Copy the master theses files (\.rtf, \.html and \.doc) from the folder: \\Db-srv-1 \StudentCourseMaterial\x62 ht2005\Lab2\Documents on the DB-SRV-1 server to the Docs folder you have just created.
-See the Introduction to DB2 compendium for information about how to log in and get access to files on the DB-SRV-1 server. - 6.
-Go to Command Editor and connect to the database with the following command:
+Create a subfolder to TXTemp named Docs: D:\TXTemp\Docs. - 6.
+Go to a Command Editor and connect to the database with the following command:

-CONNECT TO lab
+CONNECT TO txtdb

-7. Fill the tables created previously with the documents and other data by running the special LOAD command and then the INSERT statements from populate.txdb.script in Command Editor.
-The populate.txdb.script file can be found in the folder: \\Db-srv-1 \StudentCourseMaterial\x62 ht2005\Lab2.
-You will need to copy this file together with thesisdata.txt and mess.txt to your TXTemp folder created in the step 4 before you can execute LOAD and the INSERT statements as shown in the figures below.
+7. Fill the tables created previously with the documents and other data by running the special LOAD command and then the INSERT statements from populate.txtdb.script in Command Editor.
+The populate.txdb.script file can be found in the folder: \\Db-srv-1 \\StudentCourseMaterial\RELDESautumn2006\Lab2.
+You will need to copy this file together with thesesdata.txt and mess.txt to your TXTemp folder created in the step 4 before you can execute the LOAD and INSERT statements as shown in the figures below.